 It’s not good for students, their peers, or the bitter individual.
 How much better for everyone if they were able to walk away?
 TFI and I have a pact that if the other ever reaches that point and is unaware, we’ll send in a resignation letter on the other’s behalf.

 We’re not quite financially independent yet, but it is in sight.
 When we get there, we likely won’t stop working.
 But optional retirement will always be in our back pocket.

 The concept of optional retirement isn’t new.
 Plenty of other people have talked about pursuing a work optional life.
-Tanja Hester of Our Next Life wrote a whole book about it.
+Tanja Hester of Our Next Life wrote a whole book (affiliate link) about it.
 You should read it if you haven’t!

 We aren’t running from our jobs.
 They give us purpose.
 But we don’t assume we’ll always feel that way.

 Honestly, I think most of it is just semantics and perception.